philzook58/philzook58.github.io/_posts/2024-03-11-termination_checker.md

 An interesting category of solver that is not discussed much is that of termination checkers.

-I've been looking into this recently because I'd like to discharge the well formedness of recursive definitions in my python ITP [knuckledragger](https://github.com/philzook58/knuckledragger) by just calling one of these solvers.
+I've been looking into this recently because I'd like to discharge the well formedness of recursive definitions in my very unbaked python ITP [knuckledragger](https://github.com/philzook58/knuckledragger) by just calling one of these solvers.

 It's kind odd that lots of people just dump onto SMT solvers but most systems I know of that have termination questions don't dump onto these specialized termination solvers, they roll their own.
 Perhaps there is a good reason.